Parameter estimation for semilinear SPDEs from local measurements: Preliminaries and the main problem

 In particular, we implicitly assume that all integrals in \eqref{eq:mildSolution} are well-defined.
 Sufficient conditions for the existence and uniqueness of mild solutions are well-known (cf.~\cite{DaPratoZabczykBook2014}) and will be discussed for specific equations in Section ~\ref{sec:particularEquations}.
 The choice to work with mild solutions is primarily dictated by the methods we use to establish fine analytical properties of $X$ that are needed for the statistical analysis below.

 On the other hand, the statistical experiment, which will be introduced in the next section, is based only on functionals of the form $\sc{X(t)}z$ for some test functions $z$.
-It is therefore enough to assume that $X$ is a weak solution to \eqref{eq:SPDE}.
-That is, $X$ is an $L^{2}(\Lambda)$-valued adapted process such that for any test function $z\in W^{2}(\Lambda)$, we have
+We therefore assume that $X$ is also a weak solution to \eqref{eq:SPDE}, that is, $X$ is an $L^{2}(\Lambda)$-valued adapted process such that for any test function $z\in W^{2}(\Lambda)$

-Note that the mild solution $X$ from \eqref{eq:mildSolution} is always a weak solution; cf. ~\cite[Theorem 5.4]{DaPratoZabczykBook2014}.
+This holds for the process $X$ in \eqref{eq:mildSolution} under mild assumptions, which will be satisfied in all examples below; cf. ~\cite[Theorem 5.4]{DaPratoZabczykBook2014} and \cite[Proposition G.0.5]{LiuRoeckner2015}.
 Generally speaking, considering a weak solution will allow for a larger class of operators $B$, including $B$ being the identity operator and thus \eqref{eq:SPDE} driven by a space-time white noise.
-We also believe that all results on statistical inference in this paper hold true assuming only the existence of a weak solution in $L^2(\Lambda)$, and detailed proofs of this are postponed to future works.
+We also believe that all results on statistical inference in this paper hold true assuming only the existence of a weak solution in $L^2(\Lambda)$, as long as the splitting argument in Section \ref{sec:MainAssumptions} below together with an analysis of the spatial regularity of the involved processes can be performed, and detailed proofs of this are postponed to future works.